microsoft/vstest-docs/docs/diagnose.md

 </configuration>
 ```

+## Collect trace in VSTS CI (VSTest Task)
+Add a variable to the build definition named `System.Debug` with value `True`.
+This can
+be done while a new build is queued.

+This variable will ensure:
+* Exact command line of `vstest.console.exe` is reported.
+It can be used to isolate if there
+are errors in translating user inputs in the task to command line options of vstest.console.exe.
+* The task invokes `vstest.console.exe` with `/diag` option.
+The log files can be uploaded
+as artifacts for diagnosing errors.

 ## Debug test platform components

 The runner and test host processes support waiting for debugger attach.
 You can